EpicEricEE/typst-plugins/.packages/base64/0.1.0/src/base64.typ

 /// Encodes the given data in base64 format.
 ///
 /// Arguments:
 /// - data: The data to encode.
-Must be a string, array, or bytes.
+Must be of type array, bytes, or string.
 ///
-/// Returns: The encoded data as string.
+/// Returns: The encoded string.
 #let encode(data) = {
   str(lib.encode(bytes(data)))
 }